wyrover/ircbot-lua-cpp/README.md

 ircbot-core
 ===========

-The C++ IRC bot for Haruhichan, WIP and incomplete
+The C++ IRC bot with lua bindings, broken because I forgot to fix threading